department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 ### Can I get a Veteran ID Card?

 **You may be eligible for a Veteran ID Card if you:**
-- Served on active duty or in the military reserves, **and**
+- Served on active duty or in the military reserves or the National Guard, **and**
 - Separated under honorable conditions

-**Note:** Service in Universal Health Services (UHS) or the National Oceanic and Atmospheric Administration (NOAA) doesn't make you eligible for a Veteran ID Card.
+**Note:** Service in Public Health Service (PHS) or the National Oceanic and Atmospheric Administration (NOAA) doesn't make you eligible for a Veteran ID Card.

 </div>